 The more information I have (e.g., purpose and target readership of the text), the better I can make the text conform to your wishes.

-Track Changes I use Microsoft Word’s Track Changes feature to indicate changes made to the document.
+I’ll use Microsoft Word’s Track Changes feature to indicate all changes made to your document.

-To avoid introducing inaccuracies, I occasionally use Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.
+To avoid introducing inaccuracies into your text, I will occasionally use Microsoft Word’s Comments feature to explain my interpretation of a phrase and/or provide an alternative for another possible interpretation.

-Explanations and additional suggestions On request I can explain the changes I make and complement the standard linguistic and stylistic changes with additional suggestions for you to choose from, such as synonyms or structural changes.
-This allows the ‘voice’ of the author to remain as intact as possible.
+You can ask me to motivate the changes I make to your text by providing explanations, and—in addition to standard linguistic and stylistic changes—to provide other suggestions for you to choose from, such as synonyms or structural changes.
+This allows the voice of the author to remain as intact as possible.

-Areas of focus English texts written by non-native speakers may require a greater focus on issues likely to arise from cultural differences (e.g., communication style) and linguistic differences (e.g., word use, sentence structure).
-This may affect the amount of time required for editing.
+Texts written by non-native speakers may require more focus on issues likely to arise from cultural differences (e.g., communication style) and linguistic differences (e.g., word use, sentence structure).
+This may in turn affect the amount of time required for editing.